What the People & Planet University League 2008 tells us

 With our emphasis on combating climate change, we are pleased to report that just over half of all universities are now consuming renewable energy to a greater or lesser extent.
-Even better, 25 universities — over 20% of universities in the Green League — increased the proportion of renewable energy in their overall energy consumption.
+Even better, 25 universities — over 20% of universities in the People & Planet University League — increased the proportion of renewable energy in their overall energy consumption.

 71% of Universities cut carbon emissions

-The progress towards cutting carbon emissions is even more startling — a stunning 86 universities, 71% of universities in the Green League, reduced their reported carbon emissions from energy consumption over the last year.
+The progress towards cutting carbon emissions is even more startling — a stunning 86 universities, 71% of universities in the People & Planet University League, reduced their reported carbon emissions from energy consumption over the last year.
 Total carbon emissions from energy usage in the sector have reduced by 3.5%.